About St. James

-Lynda Adams serves the community as the Early Childhood Program Director and teaches three half-day pre-kindergarten.
+Lynda Runge serves the community as the Early Childhood Program Director and teaches three half-day pre-kindergarten.
 Ms. Adams knowledge of child development and positive discipline allow her to teach independent problem solving and social skills in her students.
 Through observation she capitalizes on child interest to craft experiences where students observe and manipulate to expand their current understanding and synthesize and apply new information.
 Ms. Adams earned her bachelor’s degree from Valparaiso University and her master’s degree in Early Childhood Education from the Erikson Institute in Chicago.